 Lovely set of German 800 silver teaspoons, probably produced for a 3rd Reich organisation, of very good quality and weight, with an attractive scrolling border an an unusual crest.
 The crest is an angel, a young girl in traditional dress with angels wings, holding a shield containing a crown over 2 crossed arrows and circle.
 We have been informed that this is a Hitler Youth crest, but as this is not our area of expertise we cannot confirm that.
 We would welcome any views or comments, and hope we are not offending anyone in the event that it is a Hitler Youth crest.
 The hallmarks are clear, makers mark HTB, actually H hammer B, for the Hanseatische Silberwarenfabrik AG of Bremen, Germany.
 It was founded by 2 Bremen jewellers, Brinkmann & Lange, and produced flatware between 1933 and 1937, when it was absorbed into Wilkens.
 They were approved suppliers to the German 3rd Reich, RZM mark no. 241 of the NSDAP, and are known to have supplied a number of different military organisations.

 Beautiful 17th century memorial (memento mori) matching spoon and fork set in outstanding condition, we feel they deserve to be in a museum.
 Both have cast triangular handles with an unusual finial, which appears to be a naked woman with a serpents head.
 The fork has 3 prongs, and the spoon has a crude short rattail.
 Both are engraved " SARA LEWES Obyt 7 Juny 1672".
 This set is illustrated and described on page 90-91 of the book "Cape Silver" by Stephan Welz, 1976.
 Welz describes them as possibly Cape, but we feel they are more likely to be Dutch.
 A very similar spoon is depicted on page 142 of "Dutch Silver" by M.H.
 Guns, the spoon has an almost identical bowl and shaft.
 No hallmarks are present.
 Note: - The curator of the Silver Dept, Rijksmuseum, Amsterdam, has now described this set as Auricular form, typical of Netherlands in the second half of the 17 th century.
 His opinion is that it is probably colonial, as known Dutch examples have hallmarks.
-This set has now been featured in an excellent article in ...
+Note 1 - This set has now been featured in an excellent a...

 Swedish Art Nouveau bowl with superb bearded iris design repeated on 4 sides of the bowl, by a well known Swedish maker.
 The lip of the bowl is wavy, in keeping with the style.
 Hallmarks are clear, being CG HALLBERG, triple crown Swedish national mark, St Erik's head for Stockholm, and Y6 datestamp for 1901.
 (Note: please forgive our previous incorrect attribution of this bowl to Copenhagen).